Maroo-b/quiz-app-react/README.md

 # quiz-app-react

-A quiz app built with React to shocase the use of `useEffect` hook and cover the core basics.
+A quiz app built with React to showcase the use of `useEffect` hook and cover the core basics.

 ### Setup